tapaswenipathak/linux-kernel-stats/documents/files_description.md

 > Memory management is an essential aspect of the operating system that
 > deals with the allocation, deallocation, and management of memory
 > resources.
-One of the scripts named \"buffer.sh\" extracts information
+One of the scripts named "buffer.sh" extracts information
 > about buffer management in the Linux kernel.
 Buffers are used to store
 > data temporarily, and their efficient management is critical for the
 > performance of the system.
 The script uses gitlog to retrieve